 Here’s the cost of overdraft fees and overdraft protection at Wells Fargo, Bank of America, Chase and other major banks:

 Overdraft Fees at 10 Big Banks

 |Bank of America||$35||$12/transfer|

 Not many depositors stop to contest overdraft fees because they’re usually the ones at fault.
 But even when the blame can be placed squarely on your shoulders, you might be able to convince your bank to waive the fees.
 These tips will help you do it:

 1. Remain Polite and Patient

-Even if your request to have an overdraft fee waived is initially shot down, don’t lose your head.
-Regardless of the barricades your bank representative might put up to deny your request for a waiver, press on with kindness.
+Don’t lose your head even if your request to have an overdraft fee waived is initially shot down.
+Regardless of the barriers your bank representative might put up to deny your request for a waiver, press on with kindness.
 No one wants to deal with an irate customer who’s yelling — talk it out with the associate and remain pleasant throughout the entire exchange.